openzfsonosx/zfs-test/README.md

 It will require that your environment is setup in a certain way, but the Makefile will make sure to check this.
 Most of it any way...

-To run specific gest group(s), make a copy of the
+To run specific test group(s), make a copy of the

    cp test/zfs-tests/runfiles/osx.run test/zfs-tests/runfiles/osx.run.tmp